 When is the right time to start potty training?

 There is no set time for potty training as it varies from child to child; instead, watch out for signs indicating your child is ready to be potty trained.
-However, talk to your doctor if your child is four years or older and hasn’t adapted to the potty.
+However, talk to your pediatrician if your child is four years or older and hasn’t adapted to the potty.

 When can I start night potty training?